About clearing documents

 Clearing documents in CA and SCM

 Cleverbridge offers two ways to access your clearing documents: legacy Commerce Assistant version and the enhanced, web-based version in Subscription Commerce Manager.
-You can choose which document type your account uses.

 How they differ